 We focus instead on the debate about the plausibility of predation under persistent threat of entry and its implications for antitrust enforcement.
-We thus abstract from learning curve effects and show that strategic uncertainty suffices to give rise to predation.
+We thus also abstract from learning curve effects (in addition to abstracting from asymmetric information, financial constraints, and scale economies) and show that strategic uncertainty suffices to give rise to predation.
 Moreover we characterize the conditions under which predation deters entry, and the conditions under which newborn rivals keep entering and the incumbent fights them.
 Finally, we use our framework to assess the welfare effect of current and alternative legal rules.